CoVE Package: COVID-19 Vaccine Education

 Those who still get COVID-19 despite having the vaccine are likely to have a milder case of disease and are less likely to have long term symptoms.5 The effectiveness of vaccination reduces over time, and may also be lower for some new variants, so booster doses are recommended.

 Several different vaccines are being used to protect against COVID-19.
 Others may be available soon.
 Some COVID-19 vaccines use a very small piece of virus to prompt the body to produce antibodies.
 Others use genetic information from the virus (RNA or DNA) to encourage the body to make harmless copies of the viruses’ protein spike and then to react by producing antibodies.3

 Some vaccines only need one dose, most need two to provide the best protection.
 Your COVID-19 vaccine starts to work about two weeks after you have the vaccine.

 Further booster doses are recommended to help your body maintain good immunity .

 COVID-19, like other viruses, constantly changes to form new variants.
 These have been given names such as Alpha, Delta and Omicron.
 They may be more infectious than the original virus and might cause different symptoms.
 They might be more or less likely to cause serious illness.

-Vaccines might be adapted to take account of variants as we learn more, in the same way that the flu vaccine is modified each year.5
+Some vaccines are being adapted to take account of variants as we learn more, in the same way that the flu vaccine is modified each year.6